 - Comfort Plugs

 - Amniotic Tissue application for dry eye relief

 - Offering the most advanced corneal mapping available for more precise outcomes and diagnosis

 Dry eye syndrome (DES) affects more than 40 million Americans.
 Dry Eye related complaints are the number-one reason people make an appointment with an ophthalmologist.
 Most practices often send the patient away with over-the-counter drops, temporarily treating the symptoms but never addressing the underlying cause.
 Dr. Bley and his team have the clinical training to effectively diagnose and treat Dry Eye Syndrome.
-Dry Eye Syndrome is a very complex disease and no two cases are the same.
+This is a very complex disease and no two cases are the same.
 A patient’s ability to produce tears and lipids, environmental allergies, amount of time spent on a computer/smartphone, ocular surface disease and a number of other factors are all contributing factors to a patients discomfort.
 Dr. Bley is able to test for and address all of these root causes.

 NY LASIK is proud to introduce the first of its kind in dry eye technology and the only FDA approved diagnostic & treatment system for Dry Eye Syndrome – The LipiFlow® Thermal Pulsation System.

 For more information on Lipiflow, please view the Patient Education videos.

 There are two predominant forms of Dry Eye, aqueous and evaporative.
 Evaporative dry eye, which affects approximately 80% of dry eye patients, is caused by meibomian gland dysfunction (MGD) or blocked glands that create a deficiency in the oil layer of the tear film.
 This can be the beginning of other dry eye disease problems including damage to the cornea and sight-related issues.

 Additionally, these symptoms may also be accompanied by: